przemyslslaw/przemyslslaw.github.io/_pages/about.md

 Grants and prizes
 ======

-* Project "Agendas and frames in a global pandemic: Evoluation of cross-country media coverage"\
+* Project "Agendas and frames in a global pandemic: Evolution of cross-country media coverage"\
 Supplementary grant from Volkswagen Foundation for 2021-2022 (€120k)\
 Przemyslaw A. Grabowicz, Scott Hale, Fabian Flöck, David Jurgens